robusta-dev/kubernetes-demos/README.md

 ### Failing Job

 Deploy a failing job.
-The job will fail after 2 minutes, then attempt to run again.
-It will attempt 5 times before failing for good after 10 minutes total.
+The job will fail after 60 seconds, then attempt to run again.
+After two attempts, it will fail for good.

 ```
 kubectl apply -f https://raw.githubusercontent.com/robusta-dev/kubernetes-demos/main/job_failure/job_crash.yaml